 Lavender, St John’s wort, mugwort, rose petals, blue lotus, peppermint and raspberry leaves.
 No, it’s not infusions for a delicious cup of tea or even ingredients for a particularly avant-garde cake.
 Instead, these are all recommended online to include within cannabis blunts or smoke on their own.

 Herbal cigarettes, which often (but do not always) contain tobacco alongside botanicals like these, have been sold in China, Korea and Thailand for decades.
 Now, TikTok’s popularising the trend for a new audience.

-For Bee, who smokes once a week, mixing cannabis and lavender helps a lot with “calming and anxiety”, as well as helping her to sleep.
+For Bee, who smokes once a week, mixing cannabis and lavender in her grinder helps a lot with “calming and anxiety”, as well as helping her to sleep.
 However, she finds lavender does “burn more and hurt more” to smoke, limiting its efficacy.
 Next, she’s looking to try rose petals.

 There are potential benefits.
 Dr Hideki Kashiwadani, of Kagoshima University in Japan, has studied linalool, a compound in lavender, finding that the smell could help to relieve anxiety.
 Speaking specifically about smoking lavender or blending it with cannabis, he was optimistic: “the interaction between the odour of linalool and the flavours might produce some benefits by serendipity.”

 Anecdotally, lavender has been described as having a “calming effect”, relieving headaches and anxiety and acting as a painkiller.
 Unlike tobacco, it isn’t addictive too.
 For those familiar with herbal teas, room sprays or massage oils, lavender may seem to be the perfect calming substitute.